alyssa20lopez/text-editor/README.md

 [Heroku Link](https://pwa-text-editor.herokuapp.com/)
 ## Usage
 To use this application, first clone the project and navigate to VS Code.
 The following packages were installed through the command-line:
-- npm i
+- `npm i`
-- npm i idb (A small wrapper around the IndexedDB Api and features methods that are useful for storing and retrieving data, an dis used by companies such as, Google and Mozilla)
+- `npm i idb` (A small wrapper around the IndexedDB Api and features methods that are useful for storing and retrieving data, an dis used by companies such as, Google and Mozilla)

+To start application, run `npm run start:dev`

 ## Visuals
 Here is a visual of the front-end of the webpage design!